Side effects – chemo and my morning coffee.

 I miss actually tasting my favorite foods, but I think what I miss most is the enjoyment of my freshly brewed cup of coffee each morning.

-My husband David makes the coffee most mornings at our house.
+Dear Hubby makes the coffee most mornings at our house.
 It just seems to turn out better when he makes it.
-For years now we have started each morning sipping our cups of the steaming liquid, savoring the aroma and spending a few moments together enjoying the quietness of morning while easing into the new day.
+For years now, we have started each morning sipping our cups of the steaming liquid, savoring the aroma and spending a few minutes together enjoying the quietness of morning while easing into the new day.

 I am wondering how long it will take for my taste buds to recover when chemo ends.
 Such a minor worry when there are so many other far more pressing matters to face in the months and years ahead.
 But sometimes it’s those little things in life that seem to matter most – like enjoying a morning cup of coffee.

-Thanksgiving is coming next month.
-I hope I get my sense of taste back!
+Thanksgiving will be here before we know it.
+I sure hope I get my sense of taste back by then!

 HAVE YOU EVER LOST YOUR SENSE OF TASTE?